DarrenAtherton49/UpNext/Backlog.md

     + Make sure there is no copyrighted content in the listing

 ### Beta
+- Backoff/retry on all network requests - resilience
 - Shared element transitions
 - Touch surface ripple animations
 - Add transitions for fragments, e.g. slide up when entering